ThomasBechSchroeder/gamdpy/docs/source/development.md

 Source code is hosted on HitHub: <https://github.com/ThomasBechSchroeder/gamdpy>.
 See the [README.md](https://github.com/ThomasBechSchroeder/gamdpy/blob/master/README.md)
-for information targeted for developers.
+for information targeted at developers.